Geometric interpretation of quantitative instability: Preliminaries

 The classical, algebraic, definition of a \emph{parabolic group} is a closed subgroup $P$ of $G$ so that $G/P$ is a projective variety.
 In our view of $G$, as a group acting on a symmetric space, the following, more geometrical, definition of a parabolic group is more informative.
-See \cite[Corollary 11.2]{borel} and \cite[Proposition 2.6]{mumford}.
+See \cite[Cor.
+11.2]{borel} and \cite[Prop.
+2.6]{mumford}.

 \begin{de}[Parabolic and Unipotent subgroups] A subgroup $P$ is called \emph{parabolic} if it is of the form where $\ta\in\fp$.
-If $G$ is defined over $k$ then the group $P$ is called \emph{$k$-parabolic} if it is defined over $k$ as an algebraic group.
-It may be a $k$-parabolic even if $\ta$ is $k$-algebraic.
-There are many different $\ta$ defining the same $G_\ta$.
+If $G$ is defined over $\ell$ then the group $P$ is called \emph{$\ell$-parabolic} if it is defined over $\ell$ as an algebraic group.
+It may be an $\ell$-parabolic even if $\ta$ is not $\ell$-algebraic.
+There are many different elements $\ta$ defining the same $P_\ta$.

+A Borel subgroup of $G$ is a maximal closed, connected, solvable, subgroup of $G$.
 The \emph{unipotent radical} of a parabolic group $P$ is the unipotent part of the intersection of all Borel subgroups which are contained in $P$.
-Explicitly, the unipotent radical of $P_{\ta}$ is The unipotent radical is always nilpotent, and and if $P$ is a $k$ parabolic then the unipotent radical is also defined over $k$.
+Explicitly, the unipotent radical of $P_{\ta}$ is The unipotent radical is always nilpotent, and if $P$ is an $\ell$ parabolic then the unipotent radical is also defined over $\ell$.
 Moreover, the unipotent radical depends only on $P_\ta$ and not on $\ta$. \end{de}

 The following subset of the semisimple part of the Levi decomposition of $P_\ta$ is of special interest for us